Payadel/inputs/README.md

 | label        | string (optional)  | The label for the variable in logging.                                             |
 | skipCommands | boolean (optional) | Set this to `true` to skip processing text commands.
 The default value is `false`. |

+#### Add Command

+Suppose you want to log the branch in which the action was executed or use it in the next steps.
+For this, you can use the Git command `git rev-parse --abbrev-ref HEAD'`.
+This action has the ability to execute your commands.
+In order for the action to recognize your command, you must put the commands with `$(command)` structure.
+This action executes the command by default and replaces the output with the command.
+For example:
+result of `The current branch is: $(git rev-parse --abbrev-ref HEAD).` is `The current branch is: main.`

+If you want to disable this feature, you can set `skipCommands` to true.

 ## CHANGELOG

 PLease see the [CHANGELOG.md](CHANGELOG.md) file.